-You can use your savings to pay for the cost of future undergraduate and graduate school college tuition, fees, and related educational expenses at eligible colleges and universities, including certain foreign institutions.
+You can use your savings to pay for the cost of future undergraduate and graduate school tuition, fees, and related educational expenses at eligible colleges and universities, including certain foreign institutions.

-The plan may also be used for K-12 tuition, eligible career schools and registered apprenticeship programs.
-Tax consequences of using 529 plans for elementary or secondary education tuition expenses will vary depending on state law and may include recapture of tax deductions received from the original state as well as penalties.
-You should consider consulting with a tax or legal advisor to determine any such consequences.
+The plan may also be used for K-12 tuition (up to \$10,000 per year per beneficiary), eligible career schools, registered apprenticeship programs, and the repayment of qualified student loans for the beneficiary and/or the beneficiary's sibling (up to \$10,000 lifetime limit per student).
+Tax consequences of using 529 plans for elementary or secondary education tuition expenses will vary depending on state law and, for non-Texas residents, may include tax and penalties as well as the recapture of tax deductions.
+Non-Texas residents should consult with a tax or legal advisor to determine any such consequences.